jarun/buku/README.md

+                           use --tag to export only specific tags -i, --import file    import Firefox or Chrome bookmarks html import markdown, if file ends with '.md' --ai                 auto-import bookmarks
+                           works with Firefox and Google Chrome
-                           use --tag to export only specific tags -i, --import file    import Firefox or Chrome bookmarks html import markdown, if file ends with '.md' -m, --merge file     add bookmarks from another buku DB file -p, --print [...]    show record details by indices, ranges print all bookmarks, if no arguments
+      -m, --merge file     add bookmarks from another buku DB file -p, --print [...]    show record details by indices, ranges print all bookmarks, if no arguments